glebtsereteli/GMRoomLoader/README.md

 * **Fluent [State](https://glebtsereteli.github.io/GMRoomLoader/pages/api/roomLoader/state) Builder**.
 Configure optional arguments before loading or screenshotting in a simple, English-like flow.
 * **Quick Debug Loading**.
 Load any room in the project at the mouse position with fully configurable parameters via the [Debug View](https://glebtsereteli.github.io/GMRoomLoader/pages/api/debugView/debugView) interface.
 Perfect for quick testing - no code required!

-# Credits
-- Created and maintained by [Gleb Tsereteli](https://twitter.com/glebtsereteli).
-- Logos and demo rooms designed by my wife [Kate]([https://www.instagram.com/k8te_iv](https://www.linkedin.com/in/kate-ivanova22/)) ❣️
-- Originally motivated by and made for [TabularElf](https://twitter.com/TabularElf)'s [Cookbook Jam #1](https://itch.io/jam/cookbook-jam-1).
-- Thank you to [YellowAfterlife](https://twitter.com/YellowAfterlife) for inspiring this library with his OG [GMRoomPack](https://yellowafterlife.itch.io/gmroompack), various help and ideas.
-- Thank you to [Topher Anselmo](https://topheranselmo.com/) for inspiration and help with the new [VitePress](https://vitepress.dev/)-based documentation.
-- Demo art by [Kenney](https://kenney.nl) the ✨*Asset Jesus*✨.

 # GameMaker Awards!
 GMRoomLoader was nominated in the Best Tool category two years in a row - at both the [2024](https://gamemaker.io/en/blog/gamemaker-awards-2024-winners) and [2025](https://gamemaker.io/en/blog/voting-gamemaker-awards-2025) GameMaker Awards!
 <table style="width: 100%; table-layout: fixed; border-collapse: separate; border-spacing: 10px;">